Maykonn/js-random-number/README.md

   _value: 83381838615074 }
 ```

-Note that the min and max length are randomly generated and the that the length generate is 14 that accomplish the
+Note that the min and max length are randomly generated and the that the length generate is 14 that accomplishes the
 configuration requirements.
-But, when necessary you can configure the min and max length manually using the
+But, when necessary you can configure the min and max length manually using the `Configuration` object:
-`Configuration` object:

 ```JS
 const Configuration = require('./src/Configuration.js');